 Reports to: Patron Services Manager (Adult Services Team) or Youth Services Manager (Youth Services Team), Library Director

 Other: Employee is accountable to all applicable City of Platteville Policies and Procedures and the Platteville Emergency Medical Services Policy and Procedure Manual.

-Formal application, rating of education and experience; oral interview and reference check.
+Formal application, rating of education and experience; oral interview, and reference check.
 Job-related tests may be required.

 The duties listed above are intended only as illustrations of the various types of work that may be performed.
-The omission of specific statements of duties does not exclude them from the position if the work is similar, related, or logical assignment to the position.
+The omission of specific statements of duties does not exclude them from the position if the work is similar, related, or a logical assignment to the position.